 The mission of Dogue de Bordeaux Rescue is to rescue neglected and abandoned Dogue de Bordeaux, rehabilitate and re-home them into loving forever homes.

 when a dogue named Meg needed to be rescued.
 Meg was found wandering the streets of New York and taken to a shelter.
 Dogue de Bordeaux Rescue volunteer, Bridgette Antonocci-Milano picked Meg up at the shelter and Anna Reich and Tammy Hickey then took Meg to Massachusetts and Meg was fostered for a month with Tammy.
 She was adopted by Jeri Arledge and lived happily during her last year.

 Meg paved the way for the many Dogue de Bordeaux who have been abused, abandoned, and unloved with what would eventually become the Dogue de Bordeaux Rescue.

 Since that time, Dogue de Bordeaux Rescue has gone through some major changes.
-From being a 501(c)7 under the wing of the Dogue de Bordeaux Society, to being it's own separate entity called the Dogue de Bordeaux Rescue with 501(c)3 charitable status.
-From being a smaller group of fanciers of the breed that handled a few dozen dogues a year to a large group of volunteers who assist several hundred dogues a year and needing more volunteers to assist the ever growing number of rescued dogues who need our help.
+From being a 501(c)7 under the wing of the Dogue de Bordeaux Society of America, to being it's own separate entity called Dogue de Bordeaux Rescue with 501(c)3 charitable status.
+From being a smaller group of fanciers of the breed that handled a few dozen dogues a year to a large group of volunteers who assist several hundred dogues a year and needing more volunteers to assist the ever growing number of dogues who need our help.
 From having one director handling the whole country, to having a Board of Directors and Regional Directors each handling a region of the country.
-To having it’s own full blown committees to handle different aspects of rescue such as fund raising, ways n means, events, website, facebook, petfinder, foster home mentoring and breed education.
+To having full blown committees to handle different aspects of rescue such as fundraising, events, website, social media, Petfinder and breed education.